elmaxiboy/la_llama_que_llama/README.md

 ```sh
 python app.py
 ```
-Navigate to `localhost:5000` and "lama a la llama" 🦙
+Navigate to `localhost:5000` and "llama a la llama" 🦙